Zieszx/HastaCarRental/README.md

 - Java 17
 - Maven 3.6+
 - MySQL Database
+- Xampp or any other application that enabled port opening for MySQL and Apache

 ## Installation
 To install and set up the application, follow these steps: